 |Agent VM||Default configuration||16 GB||8 vCPU||668 GB (thin provisioning)|

-The provisioning user specifies the amount of memory and CPU resources for any Service Instance VM that they deploy.
-These amounts may be bounded by the Instance Configuration Mode in place for the organization to which the user belongs.
+The provisioning user specifies the amount of memory and CPU resources for any database that they deploy.
+These amounts may be bounded by the VM Configuration Mode in place for the organization to which the user belongs.

 Data Management for VMware Tanzu has no specific storage requirement for its deployments.
-The infrastructure admininstrator can choose to configure the number and types of datastores.
-A DMS deployment uses the datastores available.
+The environment admininstrator can choose to configure the number and types of datastores.
+A Data Management for VMware Tanzu deployment uses the datastores available.

 Data Management for VMware Tanzu requires an S3-compatible local and a cloud object storage solution (for example, AWS or MinIO).

 If all of the five repositories - Provider Repo, Provider Log Repo, Provider Backup Repo, and Agent Local Storage and Cloud Storage - are on the same server, a minimum of 100GB capacity of S3-compatible local and a cloud object storage is required.
 The recommended size of the S3-compatible local and a cloud object storage depends on the size of data backups and retention policy.